CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

 * transfer – perform a transfer,
 * update – change object's details.

-These operations typically are performed by the Registrars and they can be achieved only through the EPP interface.
+These operations typically are performed by the registrars and they can be achieved only through the EPP interface.
 If you need to do any of these as the Registry, it is what the **system registrar** is for.